multiflexor/cima/README.md

 # CIMA - Collective Intrinsic Motivation of Agents
 Combining the principles of intrinsic motivation and multi-agent learning! :robot::pray::robot:

 CIMA is written in PyTorch and uses [SMAC](https://github.com/oxwhirl/smac) as its environment.
 MADDPG implementation is inherited from [philtabor](https://github.com/philtabor/Multi-Agent-Deep-Deterministic-Policy-Gradients).
-[LIIR](https://github.com/yalidu/liir) was used for comparison.
+For experiments we used [LIIR](https://github.com/yalidu/liir) original implementation.

 ## Setup
 Clone repository: